News Explorer

 2. Select the Search tab.

-3. Change the feed source from RSS Feeds to Mastodon Feeds by highlighting the last said option, if you want to search for Mastodon feeds.
+3. Change the feed source to Mastodon Feeds by highlighting it.

 4. Enter one or more search phrases.